A Counterintuitive Guide On How To Get Started As A Travel Blogger And Make A Living On The Road

 You don’t have to travel the world to get started as a travel blogger in 2023.
 Where you live and your local area just happens to be a new and exciting place on some happy-go-lucky travellers bucket list.

 Consider the possibilities of starting a super-specific, hyper-local travel blog about the town, neighbourhood or region that you know best.
 That’s exactly how I started my travel blog more than ten years ago.

 PRO TIP: readers will come to know your vibe through your writing style.
 Make your work unique by crafting compelling personal stories about your home town – an authentic voice is far more likely to resonate with readers and keep them coming back for more – regardless of the destination or niche.

-Part One: How to start a travel blog in 2021
+Part One: How to get started as a travel blogger in 2023

-Let’s jump into the detail of how to start a travel blog in 2021.
+Let’s jump into the detail of how to get started as a travel blogger in 2023.
 I’ve made these essential steps easy to follow and super simple to action.
 If you have experience already and are looking for specific information, just skip to that section

 How to start a travel blog – the set-up

 First things first, let’s understand how to set up a travel blog from scratch.
 There are many ways to start a blog in 2021.
 Blogging platforms come in all shapes and sizes with different features and functionality.

 I myself work in WordPress.
 It’s open-source software that is used widely across the web.
 I find that WordPress is easy to use for a non-technical specialist and offers the best results across a range of important factors, such as SEO.
 More about that later.

 You could set up a free WordPress.com blog right now, in just a couple of minutes.
 It would do the job and you could start blogging about your travels immediately.